 This section summarizes some of the U.S. federal income tax consequences to U.S. persons of investing in the Fund; the consequences under other tax laws and to non-U.S. shareholders may differ.
-This summary is based on the Code, U.S. Treasury regulations, and other applicable authority, all as of the date of this prospectus.
-These authorities are subject to change by legislative or administrative actions, possibly with retroactive effect.
 Shareholders should consult their tax advisors as to the possible application of federal, state, local or non-U.S. income tax laws.
 This summary is based on the Code, U.S. Treasury regulations, and other applicable authority, all as of the date of this prospectus.
 These authorities are subject to change by legislative or administrative action, possibly with retroactive effect.
 Please see the Statement of Additional Information for additional information regarding the tax aspects of investing in the Fund.